Deepdwn/docs/content/docs/guide/getting-started/index.md

 # Welcome to my cake post
 ```

-This document has the title `My Favorite Cakes`, is in the category `Blog` and has three tags, `favorites', `🧁 baking`, and `musings`.
+This document has the title `My Favorite Cakes`, is in the category `Blog` and has three tags, `favorites`, `🧁 baking`, and `musings`.
 You can add as few or as many tags as you'd like.

 These are the only fields that Deepdwn uses currently, but you can add any other fields you need as well.
 Many other systems support markdown with the same frontmatter, so you can add what you need to support those systems.